TBD54566975/technical-proposals/tp018/README.md

 1. The symmetric key used for data encryption is encrypted using an asymmetric public key derived through a scheme described in [TP17](https://github.com/TBD54566975/technical-proposals/pull/4/files).

-1. The encrypted symmetric key (ciphertext) is attached to its corresponding encrypted DWN message.
+1. The encrypted symmetric key (ciphertext) is attached to the corresponding DWN message.

-1. The message schema supports attachment of multiple ciphertext of the _same_ symmetric key produced by different key derivation schemes.
+1. The message schema supports attachment of multiple ciphertext of the _same_ symmetric key produced by encryption using different key derivation schemes.

-1. There maybe other supported key derivation schemes beyond TP17 in the future.
+1. There may be other supported key derivation schemes beyond TP17 in the future.

 1. `dataCid` and `dataSize` are computed against the encrypted data.